tarun05rawat/tarun05rawat/README.md

   - As a Research Assistant at the Department of Statistics & Probability, leveraged techniques like Random Forest and Neural Networks to predict NCAA basketball outcomes with 85% accuracy.

 ### 🌱 I’m currently learning
+- Object Oriented Programming and DSA with C++
 - JavaScript and building related websites/webapps
 - Theory and Mathematics behind Artificial Intelligence
 - Expanding my knowledge in cloud computing and big data technologies